CannonKim/TechTuesdayLiveShow/README.md

 # TechTuesdayLiveShow
 Welcome to the TechTuesdayLiveShow Repository!
 You've earned a 🌮

+<strong>We strive to empower, connect and inform the local tech/art community using a platform that allows us to connect with our audience directly.</strong>

 This document (theREADMEfile) is a hub to give you some information about the project.

 <b>Who are we?</b>